IsnTkinter/tkinter_doc/caw.rst

         :arg activestipple:
         :arg activewidth:
         :arg dash:
-                To produce a dashed border around the oval, set this option to a dash pattern; see Section 5.13, “Dash patterns”
+                To produce a dashed border around the oval, set this option to a dash pattern; Voir :ref:`Motifs-brise`.
         :arg dashoffset:
                 When using the dash option, the dashoffset option is used to change the alignment of the border's dash pattern relative to the oval.
 See Section 5.14, “Matching stipple patterns”.
         :arg disableddash: